TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Experimental_Analysis/Experimental_Analysis_Report.md

 Verify compliance with safety standards for wiring, grounding, labeling, and physical hazards.
 Addresses NEC Article 725 & 400 [3][8], OSHA 29 CFR 1910 Subpart S [9], and ANSI Z535.4 [10].

-**14.2 Hypthesis / Expected Results**
+**14.2 Hypothesis / Expected Results**

-The system will pass every checklist item.
-Expected: 24/24 passes.
+The system is expected to achieve full safety compliance, with no critical failures and a total score ≤ 5.
+Ideally, all checklist items will pass (24/24 passes), resulting in a total score of 0.

 ### 14.3 Procedure: